Tools for Improving Company Culture

 Tools for improving company culture

 Founders are always looking for better, easier, cheaper tools that will move the needle on different KPIs.
 I devour posts about the tools that other founders use.
-But where are the tools for improving company culture?
+But where are the tools for improving company culture or the culture-building activities?

 For too long, building a great company culture has been thought of as a “dark art.”
 Some leaders can do it, others can’t.
 How it’s done is shrouded in mystery.